The Elder, Hering, and Eltoft labs each have a color printer.

 To print a file, select the Print option from the application menu and follow the instructions.
 Your print quota is adjusted by the number of pages that you print.

 Printing is automatically set to print on one side of the paper.
-You can use duplex printing (prints on the front and back of the page); see the following duplex section for how to select duplex printing.
+You can use duplex printing (prints on the front and back of the page); see the Printing Preferences section below for how to select duplex printing.

 Note about duplex printing: the printer paper handler briefly extrudes the paper to turn it over and print on the other side.
 Please wait until the pages are in the top output tray before removing them.